tlochan/ProjectOne/README.md

 ![2019](Outputs/school_rating_vs_2019_value.png)
 ![2020](Outputs/school_rating_vs_2020_home_value.png)
 ![2021](Outputs/school_rating_vs_2021_home_value.png)
 ####  When completing a scatter plot for each year and a linear regression, we see a weak correlation between home value and school rating.
 Each year had a R-Value around 0.33.
-This r-value illustrates taht there is likely other factors in play when considering home value.
+This r-value illustrates that there is likely other factors in play when considering home value.
 These variables may include related items such as crime rate, access to groceries, walkability, etc. In future analysis, we could correct for square footage and room count by zooming in on a few specific school districts.

 ### Low Income Households
 ![Low income bar](Outputs/low_income.png)